 Email: derrick@nvgakona.com or env.coordinator@nvgakona.com

-Come by the office: Ask for Derrick, Ben, or just provide the information to any staff member.
+Come by the office: Ask for Derrick or Edward.

 Or fill out a Brownfield Environmental Site Assessment Request Form and return to the NVG Office.